ddulic/damir.tech/resume/ddulic.md

 ------

-#### Profile {#profile}
+#### Professional Summary {#professional_summary}

-* Comprehensive technical knowledge and hands-on experience in the design and implementation of fully automated CI and CD systems
+* Comprehensive technical knowledge and hands-on experience in the design and implementation of fully automated systems
-* Passionate, responsible and committed engineer, with a get-it-done, on-time spirit
+* Passionate, responsible and committed engineer, with a growth mindset and a get-it-done, on-time spirit
 * Highly adaptable in quickly changing technical environments with very strong organizational and analytical skills
 * Believer of Behaviour Driven Development and Agile software development principles
 * Self-motivated and hardworking with the ability to work under minimal supervision and guidance